Select your geography

 Portfolio Risk Manager and Investment Strategist, Leveraged Finance

-• Over trailing one-, three-, five-, and 10-year periods, the active eVestment universe outperformed ETFs in the Morningstar US High Yield Bond ETF Category at nearly all breakpoints, with rare exceptions, in terms of both total returns and Sharpe ratios.1
+Over trailing three-, five-, and 10-year periods, the active eVestment universe outperformed ETFs in the Morningstar US High Yield Bond ETF Category at nearly all breakpoints, with rare exceptions, in terms of both total returns and Sharpe ratios.1

 The debate between active and passive management in fixed income presents a compelling study of how the challenges and opportunities facing specific asset classes make the question anything but straightforward.
 Yet for high yield bonds, we believe active management offers benefits that make it the clear choice over passive strategies.

 Passive investment strategies have been gaining more and more market share in recent years.
-This is particularly true in equities, where data from Nasdaq eVestment show that passive US equity strategies accounted for roughly 56% of total US equity institutional assets under management at the end of 2023; this compares with just 15% for US fixed income as a whole, with the majority in investment grade strategies.2
+This is particularly true in equities, where data from Nasdaq eVestment show that passive US equity strategies accounted for roughly 54% of total US equity institutional assets under management at the end of June 2024; this compares with just 15% for US fixed income as a whole, with the majority in investment grade strategies.2

 Yet the suitability of passive investing in asset classes such as high yield bonds remains questionable due to the composition and structure of the market, which present specific opportunities that passive strategies will miss – and challenges that passive strategies may not address, or can even exacerbate.